kv8-A/DL_reproducibility_TransUNet/Reproducibility.md

 - The output channels of the decoder blocks are: 256 - 128 - 64 - 16 respectively.
 - There are 3 skip connections that originate from the CNN encoder (ResNet) at resolution scales ½, ¼ and ⅛ .

-Using this information and [^unetcode] a pytorch module can be coded that represents one decoder block.
+Using this information and [^unetcode] a PyTorch module can be coded that represents one decoder block.
 This decoder block then consists of:
 1. Bilinear 2x upsample
 2. 3x3 Conv2d
 3. Cascading the skip connection
 4. ReLU

-There is however an inconsisticy between the UNet paper and TransUNet paper.
-In UNet every decoder block has an intermediate step resulting in two convoultions per block.
+There is however an inconsistency between the UNet paper and TransUNet paper.
+In UNet every decoder block has an intermediate step resulting in two convolutions per block.
 Also UNet uses a batchnorm layer after every convolution.
 None of this is mentioned in [^transunet], so only the layers mentioned in 3.2 of [^transunet] are used in the `DecoderBlock`.
 See the pseudocode underneath for the structure that is used for the decoder block.

 ```python
 # model/TransUNet.py